wwdddq/MSc-Advanced-Project/BLOG/Week10.md

 # Week10

-## Initial Code

-I used word's dictation feature to convert the VCRs to scripts and initially encoded them by script correlation.

-- The script can be found here: https://github.com/wwdddq/MSc-Advanced-Project/blob/main/Interview/Interview_Transcripts.pdf

-Firstly, I spent a couple of hours going through the interview transcripts again.
-I've been highlighting and jotting down initial impressions that will serve as a precursor to more detailed coding.
-(This step went reasonably well.)

-From the interviews with the four participants, I used an inductive helper to organise the discussion into 21 initial codes.

-Begin the coding process by marking important statements and observations in the data.
-Create a list of initial codes, noting potential relationships between them.
-(This step was slightly more difficult, but I found potential relationships between statements and codes through literature given to me by my mentor.)

-- The Initial Code can be found here: https://github.com/wwdddq/MSc-Advanced-Project/blob/main/Interview/initial_code.xlsx

 ## TA
 When trying to use TA to categorise topics, I didn't quite understand exactly how I was going to categorise them, which made it difficult for me.
 So I went and searched the literature and how other people's studies have used TA as a method.